m-zakeri/lab/docs/en/checklist/bsc_project.md

 ### **9. Supervisor-Specific Requirements**
 - [ ] Adheres to any **guidelines set by the supervisor or department**
 - [ ] Includes any additional materials (_e.g._, project requirements, feasibility study)
-- [ ] Proposal has been reviewed and proofread multiple times before submission for review
+- [ ] The proposal has been reviewed and proofread multiple times before submission for review